 When searching in Minaret, select "Browse and Propose a Change to an Existing Record" from the Subject Heading Proposal Menu.
 This will search both approved and proposed subjects in one search.
 It is the only selection needed for all searching in the Minaret system.
 Please use the instructions below as a supplement to those listed in the References section below.

 - This will put you into a left-anchored Browse search.
 Use this when desired.
-Otherwise, select the "Search" button at the top left.
+Otherwise, click on the gear symbol in the top right, then select “Search.”

-- When you are ready to perform a new search, select the "Reset" button at the top, second from the left.
+- When you are ready to perform a new search, click the “New search” button at the top.

 Additional Minaret (Class Web) Tips